bgulla/unifi-cilium-bgp/README.md

 2. Go to **Settings → Routing → BGP**
 3. Click **Create New** or **Add BGP Configuration**
 4. Upload the `udm-pro-bgp-config.conf` file
-5. **Important**: Edit the neighbor IPs in the config to match your actual Kubernetes node IPs
+5. **Important**: Edit the neighbor IPs in the config to match your actual Kubernetes node IPs.
+YOU MUST LIST OUT EACH AND EVERY KUBERNETES HOST IP.
+No Wildcards, no CIDRs.
+Yes I agree that it is annoying.

 ### Step 2: Enable Cilium BGP Control Plane